Cinnamon Cinder: House bands

-Al Ferguson, with the Savoys, shared the stage with The Vibrants at the Long Beach club.
+Al Ferguson, before “Don and the Deacons”, played lead guitar for the Savoys, sharing the stage with The Vibrants at the Long Beach club.
 They were the house bands that opened the club.
 The members of The Savoys band, consisted of Al Ferguson, Hayden Eaves, Mike Drysdale, Craig Schoembaum, Steve Thoth, Bob Westmorland, and Jim Kissling.
 Al Ferguson, later was with Don Preston of Don and The Deacons, at the North Hollywood Cinnamon Cinder.

 Locations

 Studio City

 The original Cinnamon Cinder club was located at 11345 Ventura Blvd.
 It was famously the location of a press conference by The Beatles before the band's Hollywood Bowl concert in 1964.

 In 1969, it was bought by Dick Clark and changed its name to the V.I.S.
 Club, with a country music booking policy, and managed by Jack Nance.
 Merle Haggard was the first artist booked under the new policy.

 Long Beach

 One popular club was at Traffic Circle, 4401 Pacific Coast Highway.
 Surf band The Pyramids appeared there in the 1960s.